Setting global parameters

 Open the Custom Expression Builder to the right of the source field to insert and validate the global parameter.

 The defined parameter populates into Parameters tab of the expression builder.

 In the Expression field, edit the expression as the defined parameter (ex., HIRE_DATE changed to '$date_today')

 Validation will require that the connector is deleted and reconnected.
 A good practice is to rename the transformed field.

 An alert gives the option to Override Global Parameters upon execution.

-In this example, the target entity field 'HIRE_DATE_new' should be replaced by the given global parameter value ('2019-01-30') so it is not overridden.
+In this example, the target entity field 'HIRE_DATE_new' should be replaced by the given global parameter value ('2019-01-30') so it will remain unchecked (not overridden), select 'Ok'.